tuommii/minishell/README.md

 ## Test it

-You can test sample main by running these commands in project root:
+You can test it by running these commands in project root:

 ```bash
 make